nsubordin81/Chart.dc.js/README.md

 # How To Use #

    If you have not visited the links for any of the above organizations, you are highly encouraged to do so.
 Each one provides great getting started and API documentation which goes into more depth about how these charts work.
-However, if you just want to get started quickly with a chart, you might be able to simply follow the guide below or look at the provided example.
+However, if you just want to get started quickly with a chart, you might be able to simply follow the guide below or look at the provided example in the repository and this fiddle: http://jsfiddle.net/nsubordin81/3w725o3c/1/.

    Declare your polar area chart element in HTML same as you would any Chart.js chart element.
 For example: